edmundnillas3rd/Simulacra/README.md

 # Simulacra

-A in-house rendering engine for the implementation of rendering algorithms specified in the PBR book.

-Personally used for game development, visualizing data, and algorithms.
+A in-house rendering engine for the playing around with ideas.
+Mostly used for game development, visualizing data, and algorithms.

 ![Demo](Sandbox/assets/images/demo-1.jpg)